hwborchers/ctv-optimization/README.md

     latter two methods also work for discrete optimization problems, as does the implementation of a genetic algorithm that is included in the package.
--   [SACOBRA](https://cran.r-project.org/web/packages/SACOBRA/index.html) is a package for numeric constrained optimization of expensive black-box functions under severely limited budgets; it implements an extension of the COBRA algorithm with initial design generation and self-adjusting random restarts.
 -   [OOR](https://cran.r-project.org/web/packages/OOR/index.html) implements optimistic optimization methods
     for global optimization of deterministic or stochastic functions.
 -   [RCEIM](https://cran.r-project.org/web/packages/RCEIM/index.html) implements a stochastic heuristic method